gabesianipar/ClockInClockOut/README.md

-This project is mostly for self-learning, but also because I want an app that can translates the consistency I had while working professional internships to my personal work and my academics.
+This project is mostly for self-learning, but also because I want an app that can translate the consistency I had while working professional internships to my personal work and my academics.